Hussa bint Ahmed Al Sudairi: Early years and marriage

 Hussa bint Ahmed was born in the town of Al Ghat in 1900.
 Her father was Ahmed bin Mohammed Al Sudairi (1869–1936) and her mother was Sharifa bint Ali bin Mohammed Al Swayed.

 King Abdulaziz married her twice.
 She was his 8th wife, and first cousin once removed via Ahmed bin Mohammed bin Turki Al Sudairi.
 They first married in 1913 when she was thirteen-years-old.
 They divorced after a few years, but remarried in 1919.
 In the period between their first and second marriages, Hussa bint Ahmed married King Abdulaziz’s younger half brother, Muhammad bin Abdul Rahman.
-Hussa had a son from this marriage, Abdullah bin Mohammad.
+Hussa had a son from this marriage, Abdullah bin Muhammad.

 It is assumed that King Abdulaziz remained in love with Hussa bint Ahmed, and therefore, forced his half-brother to divorce her so that he could remarry her.
 Hussa bint Ahmed had a private palace, but in 1938 she moved to the newly constructed Murabba Palace with King Abdulaziz.
 She remained married with King Abdulaziz until the latter's death in 1953.

 Children

-Hussa bint Ahmed and King Abdulaziz had 12 children together, including seven sons.
+Hussa bint Ahmed and King Abdulaziz had eleven children together, including seven sons.
 No other spouse of King Abdulaziz produced more sons than Hussa Al Sudairi.
 Hussa bint Ahmed became the most valued spouse of King Abdulaziz due to being mother of seven sons.
 In Arab culture, the most prominent wife is the one who gives birth to the largest number of sons.
 Therefore, Hussa had the advantage of being a "mother of boys."
 Her sons with King Abdulaziz are known as the Sudairi Seven.
 They were also called the "magnificent seven."
 Hussa and King Abdulaziz's children are as follows: